RodargDev/Rodarg-Queue/README.md

 *The spigot link also includes instructions on how to install it.*

+# Refactoring
+This plugin was created in 2020 and is a big mess, i am aware the code needs some cleanup

 # Feedback
 This is my first opensource "project" so feedback is much appriciated.